RomainPierre7/cryptohack-solutions/README.md

 # Cryptohack_soluce

-This repository shows solutions of the challenges offered by [Cryptohack.org](cryptohack.org)
+This repository shows solutions of the challenges offered by [Cryptohack.org](cryptohack.org).

+To find a solution, please refer to the following file.
+Afterward, search for it in the repository (the repository follows the same structure as the README).

+> The provided structure corresponds to the "Challenges" section of [Cryptohack.org](cryptohack.org).org, not the "Courses" section.

 ## Table of Contents
 - [Cryptohack\_soluce](#cryptohack_soluce)
   - [Table of Contents](#table-of-contents)
   - [Modules to install](#modules-to-install)